AArnott/IronPigeon/CONTRIBUTING.md

 while the 2.2.400 version would not be considered compatible by .NET SDK.
 See [.NET Core Versioning](https://docs.microsoft.com/en-us/dotnet/core/versions/) for more information.

-All other dependencies can be installed by running the `init.ps1` script at the root of the repository using Windows PowerShell or [PowerShell Core][pwsh] (on any OS).
+All dependencies (other than Node.js) can be installed by running the `init.ps1` script at the root of the repository using Windows PowerShell or [PowerShell Core][pwsh] (on any OS).
 Some dependencies installed by `init.ps1` may only be discoverable from the same command line environment the init script was run from due to environment variables, so be sure to launch Visual Studio or build the repo from that same environment.
 Alternatively, run `init.ps1 -InstallLocality Machine` (which may require elevation) in order to install dependencies at machine-wide locations so Visual Studio and builds work everywhere.